 As a defendant in a criminal case, you do not in any way have the burden to prove the case.
 In other words, you are presumed innocent and it is the State – the prosecutor – who has to prove your guilt beyond a reasonable doubt.
 The prosecutor has to subpoena witnesses for testimony and present evidence before the judge to prove each and every element of the offense against you beyond a reasonable doubt.
 If he presents insufficient evidence or if the Judge has a “reasonable doubt” as to your guilt then he must find you “not guilty.”

 At Clark & Noonan, we know when the State’s case is weak and we know when the State will have difficulty proving its case.
 We also know when the State’s witnesses may lack credibility and we are able to exploit the witnesses’ credibility issues at trial.
 Sometimes, it is simply enough to argue that the State has not met its burden of proof even if you, possibly, committed the criminal offense of simple assault.

 In any event, we have been extremely successful in getting our clients cases dismissed or amended to a non-criminal offense just by arguing to the prosecutor and the Court that the evidence against you is weak or the witnesses relied upon by the prosecutor are not credible.

-At Clark, Clark, and Noonan, we have the meaningful experience and pro-active defense strategies that will put you in the best position to safeguard your rights and protect your future from a criminal record.
-Call us today for a free consultation and case assessment at 732-303-7857.
+At Clark, Clark, and Noonan, our criminal defense lawyers have the meaningful experience and pro-active defense strategies that will put you in the best position to safeguard your rights and protect your future from a criminal record.
+Call us today for a free consultation and case assessment at 732-333-3011.